Skip to main content

 What is the benefit for EU citizens?

 Genomics has the potential to revolutionise healthcare in many ways.
-It could lead to the development of more targeted personalised medicines, therapies and interventions.
-It could also enable better diagnostics, boost prevention and make more efficient use of scarce resources.
+It can lead to the development of more targeted personalised medicines, therapies and interventions.
+It can also enable better diagnostics, boost prevention and make more efficient use of scarce resources.
 From cancer to rare diseases to neurodiseases and prevention, genomics can greatly improve health conditions of EU citizens.

-To meet the objectives of the 1+MG Declaration, the signatories realised the 1+ Million Genomes initiative along a two-staged roadmap detailing their activities across four dimensions: governance, trust framework, infrastructure and data.
+The signatory countries decided to implement the 1+MG initiative along a two-staged Roadmap (2018-2022 and 2023-2027) detailing their activities across four dimensions: governance, trust framework, infrastructure and data.

-On 14 November 2023, the 1+MG Group endorsed a roadmap (.pdf) for the second phase of the initiative (Scale-up and sustainability phase).
-The Roadmap 2023-2027 specifies the activities for the implementation of common recommendations and guidance, establishing the technical infrastructure, initial infrastructure operation with research pilots in clinical use-cases, generation of additional quality data, national coordination mechanisms, and connection of the infrastructure to EHDS and other relevant EU initiatives.
+On 14 November 2023, the 1+MG Group endorsed the Roadmap 2023-2027 (.pdf) for the second phase of the initiative (Scale-up and sustainability phase), specifying activities for implementing common recommendations and guidance.
+An Executive summary of the Roadmap (.pdf) is also available.
+It includes establishing and initial operation of a technical infrastructure with research pilots for clinical cases, the generation of additional quality data, the creation of national coordination mechanisms, and the connection of this infrastructure with the EHDS and other pertinent EU initiatives.

 This important step is bringing Europe closer to reaching the goal of enabling secure access to genomic data across borders to advance research and personalised care in Europe.
 By 2024, at least six EU countries will have implemented common specifications and will be able to manage genomic data access.
 By 2026, 15 countries will have an operational infrastructure in place.